- Configure sessions, which involves setting fields such as your speech-to-text provider, initial messages, etc.

 Here’s an example:

-, you can truncate the chat history, call a RAG pipeline, use any
+llm_response_handler, you can truncate the chat history, call a RAG pipeline, use any

 LLM provider, or add any other logic that controls the LLM’s response.

-can accept the custom fields that you define when configuring the
+The llm_response_handler can accept the custom fields that you define when configuring the

 session.
-For example, if you specified a user ID field called my_user_id
+For example, if you specified a user ID field called my_user_id when configuring the

-session, you can access it like this in your llm_response_handler
+session, you can access it like this in your llm_response_handler:

 Agent

-below is the simplest possible agent.
+The Agent below is the simplest possible agent.
 It contains the two functions defined above

-).
+(configure_session and llm_response_handler).
 It also contains your agent ID, which was

 automatically added to the agent in the Quickstart guide.

-is also where you’ll define event handlers and function calls (i.e. tool calls), which
+Agent is also where you’ll define event handlers and function calls (i.e. tool calls), which

 are covered in other guides.